-Questions with less than 65% of positive responses:
+Questions with less than 70% of positive responses:

-- The package of entitlements (e.g., maternity, paternity, breastfeeding) supporting personnel to achieve an adequate worklife balance (50% positive). - Heads of Agencies are supportive of staff to establish an adequate relationship between work life and home life (54% positive). - The package of flexible work arrangements (e.g. telecommuting, staggered hours, compressed work schedule) support staff to achieve adequate work-life balance (55% positive).
+- The package of entitlements (e.g., maternity, paternity, breastfeeding) supporting personnel to achieve an adequate worklife balance (56% positive). - The UN system in this country has adequate procedures in place to protect my personal safety and security.
+(65% positive).
+Heads of Agencies are supportive of staff to establish an adequate relationship between work life and home life (68% positive).

 Across 9 questions, male respondents were more positive than female respondents.
 This finding is in line with global research that, when surveyed, women often perceive a greater degree of gender inequality than men.
-Given that only one respondent identified as 'other' these results have not been included for the purposes of maintaining anonymity.
+Given that only one respondent identified as other these results have not been included for the purposes of maintaining anonymity.
 The widest disparities between males and females were observed for the following questions: